Phosra/Phosra/README.md

 I'm familiar with C++, Rust, WebAssembly, and Arm(v7/v8), among other programming languages and technologies.

-Skilled with bitwise operations, SWAR, and SIMD.
+Skilled with bitwise operations, SWAR, SIMD, DOD, and probably everything else related to performance optimization.

 Unemployed; available for contract & remote work.